scholarsportal/dataverse-migration-scripts/README.md

 This script creates builtin users in target installation.
 It uses users.json that contains list of all the users from original installation.
 ## explicit_groups.py
 This script creates explicit groups and assign them to dataverses.
 It uses _dataverses.json_ that was created by _create_dataverses.json_
+## correspondence_explicit_groups.py
+This script creates _correspondence_explicit_groups.json_ that has a corresondence between explicit groups of old and new installations.